How I work:

 - Cognitive Behavioural Therapy (CBT)

-CBT is a combination of basic principles from both behavioural and cognitive forms of therapy, tackling thought distortions and maladaptive behaviours, considered the cause of many psychological problems.
+We could utilise a combination of basic principles from both behavioural and cognitive forms of therapy, tackling thought distortions and maladaptive behaviours, considered the cause of many psychological problems.

 - Solution-Focused Brief Therapy (SFBT)